diyakansagra/is477/StatusReport.md

 - Filled missing IMDb fields using TMDB (and vice versa).

-- Some missingness remains by design, because:
+- Some missingness remains by design, this is expected because:

 - IMDb tracks metascore + gross revenue → TMDB does not